 Nematodes Are Earth’s Tiny Rulers

-Although nematodes are often called roundworms, they aren’t really worms.
+Although nematodes are roundworms, they aren’t true worms like the ones most people know about.
 They’re microscopic multicellular organisms that pretty much rule the Earth.

 Nematodes are the most numerically abundant animals on the planet.
 Four out of every five animals on Earth is a nematode, and there are 57 billion nematodes for every single human being.

 Structurally, each nematode is “a tube within a tube.”
 Food goes in via its mouth at one end of its body, through an intestine, and out at the opposite end, near its tail.